Saturday 5 October 1940

 Soviet Military: Stalin approves of plans submitted by the Stavka Chief of the General Staff Meretskov.
-These call for the greatest weight of defense to be attached to the Southwest Front, i.e., in the direction (from Germany) of Kiev.
+These call for the greatest weight of defense to be attached to the Southwest Front, i.e., in the direction (from Germany) of Kyiv.
 After the initiation of Operation Barbarossa, this will be the destination for Army Group South.
-On the German side, the initial plans of attack didn't even contemplate any attack on this axis of advance, but more recent drafts do have an army group heading toward Kiev from Romania.
+On the German side, the initial plans of attack didn't even contemplate any attack on this axis of advance, but more recent drafts do have an army group heading toward Kyiv from Romania.

 French Indochina: Empire Hirohito directs that some French prisoners in Indochina be released.
 The elite 5th Infantry Division begins withdrawing to China.

 China: The Nationalist Chinese having attacked the Communist New 4th Army at Huangqiao ("Yellow Bridge"), Jiangsu Province, on the 4th, the Communists counterattack today.
 They drive the attacking Japanese off and capture much-needed equipment and other supplies.

 American Homefront: Our Gang in "Waldo's Last Stand" is released, starring Robert Blake as Mickey, George Spanky McFarland, Darla Hood, and Carl 'Alfalfa' Switzer.

 |The Our Gang lemonade stand in "Waldo's Last Stand."|

 October 2, 1940: Hitler's Polish Plans

 October 8, 1940: Germans in Romania

 October 9, 1940: John Lennon Arrives